Skip to content

 Environmental values

 Gunbower Forest contains many important environmental values.
 It includes rare and diverse wetland habitats and large areas of remnant vegetation communities (such as river red gum forest and woodlands).
-It is home to vulnerable and endangered plants and animals, including river swamp wallaby grass, wavy marshwort, Murray-Darling rainbowfish and eastern great and intermediate egrets.
-Gunbower Forest also supports internationally recognised migratory waterbird species.
+It is home to vulnerable and endangered plants and animals, including river swamp wallaby grass, wavy marshwort, Murray-Darling rainbowfish, and eastern great and intermediate egrets.
+Gunbower Forest also supports internationally recognized migratory waterbird species.

-Gunbower Creek provides important habitat for native fish (such as Murray cod, golden perch and freshwater catfish).
-It is a valuable refuge for native fish and provides a source of fish to recolonise surrounding waterways.
+Gunbower Creek provides important habitat for native fish, such as Murray cod, golden perch, and freshwater catfish.
+It serves as a valuable refuge for native fish and acts as a source for fish to recolonize surrounding waterways.

 Traditional Owner cultural values and uses